 Before you apply for a mortgage get all your paperwork in order.
 Have all the details and figures to hand.
 If you apply directly to the lender or arrange it with a mortgage adviser the meeting or call can take up to two hours.
 Then you should expect an offer within two to four weeks provided you have sent in all the relevant information/documentation.
 Once you have your offer, double check all the details to make sure you are happy that it is the right deal for you.

 Finding your first mortgage can seem like a daunting process.
-For more tips on buying your first property download our First-time Buyers Checklist or book into one of our First-time buyer seminars.
+For more tips on buying your first property download our First-time Home Buyers Checklist.